-Washington University in St Louis https://engineering.wustl.edu/prospective-students/dual-degree/Pages/financial-assistance-scholarships.aspx
+Washington University in St Louis https://engineering.wustl.edu/academics/dual-degree-program/financial-aid.html

-10. What should I do in high school to be prepared for entry into the Hendrix 3/2 program?
+10. What should I do in high school to be prepared for entry into the Hendrix Dual Degree program?

 The most important preparation for a high school student who wishes to apply for the engineering program is a solid foundation in mathematics.
-The student must be ready to take Calculus I during their first semester at Hendrix in order to complete most of the majors that will prepare the student for a 3/2 program in three years.
+The student must be ready to take Calculus I during their first semester at Hendrix in order to complete most of the majors that will prepare the student for an engineering program in three years.
 It is also desirable if the student has received one or more AP credits to apply toward course credit at Hendrix.